cslarsen/csl.name/_posts/2017-11-08-python-jit.md

         return ptr

 This function uses `mmap` to allocate page-aligned memory for us.
-We mark the memory region as readable and writable with the PROT flags, and we also mark it as private and anonymous.
-The [`mmap` manual page][mmap.man] covers the details.
+We mark the memory region as readable and writable with the `PROT` flags, and we also mark it as private and anonymous.
+The latter means the memory will not be visible from other processes and that it will not be file-backed.
+The [Linux `mmap` manual page][mmap.man] covers the details (but be sure to view the man page for your system).
 If the `mmap` call fails, we raise it as a Python error.

 To mark memory as executable,